akiomiyao/ped/README.md

 - To download sequence data, fastq-dump from NCBI is required.
     Tool kit can be download from
     https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/
-- To download reference date, wget is required.
+- To download reference data, wget is required.
     If your machine do not have wget program, install wget from package.
 - For FreeBSD users, install perl from the package.
 \# pkg install perl5